 Equaline Acid Reducer Side Effects

-Note: This page contains information about the side effects of cimetidine.
-Some of the dosage forms included on this document may not apply to the brand name Equaline Acid Reducer.
+Note: This document contains side effect information about cimetidine.
+Some of the dosage forms listed on this page may not apply to the brand name Equaline Acid Reducer.

 For the Consumer

 Applies to cimetidine: oral liquid and tablets, parenteral injection, parenteral injection for iv infusion only

 With ≥1 month of therapy: gynecomastia.

 With IM therapy: transient pain at injection site.

 For Healthcare Professionals

 Applies to cimetidine: compounding powder, intravenous solution, oral liquid, oral tablet